FFFF-0000h/Tech-Scrolls/README.md

 - **Markup Language**: a computer language that uses tags to define elements within a document.

+- **mention(pl. mentions)**: a way of referring to a person or account on social media platforms (@yourTwitterhandle on Twitter or +YourName on Google+).
+Mentions are another metric companies can use to measure their social media footprint.

 - **Merge Sort**: a Divide and Conquer algorithm.
 It divides the input array into two halves, calls itself for the two halves, and then merges the two sorted halves.

 - **meta tag**: Additional information on web pages or elements, such as the way a piece of content should display in Google search results, the photo credit for an image, or the main keywords associated with a plugin.